adcimon/cheatsheets/color/color.md

 ## Color Model

-A [color model](https://en.wikipedia.org/wiki/Color_model) is a method to represent colors, typically as tuples of three or four values or color components.
+A [color model](https://en.wikipedia.org/wiki/Color_model) is a method to represent colors, typically as tuples of three or four values or components.

 ## References